DazzlingFugu/ember-fr-guides-source/guides/tutorial/part-2/service-injection.md

 ## Services Ember versus variables globales

-In Ember, services serve a similar role to global variables, in that they can be easily accessed by any part of your app.
-For example, we can inject any available service into components, as opposed to having them passed in as an argument.
-This allows deeply nested components to "skip through" the layers and access things that are logically global to the entire app, such as routing, authentication, user sessions, user preferences, etc. Without services, every component would have to pass through a lot of the same arguments into every component it invokes.

 A major difference between services and global variables is that services are scoped to your app, instead of all the JavaScript code that is running on the same page.
 This allows you to have multiple scripts running on the same page without interfering with each other.

-More importantly, services are designed to be easily _swappable_.
+Allez voir, services are sur to be easily _swappable_.
 In our component class, all we did was request that Ember inject the service named `router`, without specifying where that service comes from.
 This allows us to _replace_ Ember's router service with a different object at runtime.

 <div class="cta">
   <div class="cta-note">